 Our recreation of a global restaurant chain’s entire e-learning resources in 18 languages, with expert attention given to all linguistic and cultural considerations, was a complete success.

-- Trainers around the world are appropriately skilled, thanks to clear ILT materials
+- Trainers around the world learn the appropriate skills, thanks to clear ILT materials

 - Trainees receive well-structured, optimized instruction, wherever they are in the world and whatever language they speak

 To learn how Summa Linguae Technologies can improve the effectiveness of your global content e-learning programs, check out our e-learning localization services.